 For those of you who are unsure about your decision and want to know more what Islam says about organ donations, then check out these videos on

-You can also check out Muslim Women's Network UK response when the government was consulting on this issue two years ago:
+You can also check out Muslim Women's Network UK response when the government was consulting on this issue a few years ago:

 Raise your voice and get connected